AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/navigating-the-program-schedule-view.md

    ![](assets/image2014-9-17-11-3a38-3a3.png)

-   Groovy.
    Now you'll be looking at the schedule view of your program.

    ![](assets/image2014-9-17-11-3a38-3a14.png)

 >[!NOTE]
 >
 >The program schedule view is sticky.
 Once you set it, all programs will default to the schedule view.

-1. Switching Between Entries
+## Switching Between Entries {#switching-between-entries}

 1. In the entry details, click the arrows to move to the next scheduled entry.

    ![](assets/image2014-9-17-11-3a38-3a54.png)